-What is the Local Fund?
+What is the CIL Local Fund?

-A proportion of the money received through the Community Infrastructure Levy (CIL) will be made available to spend on local projects in the neighbourhoods where development has been built.
+A proportion (currently 15%) of the Community Infrastructure Levy (CIL) monies will spend on local projects in the neighbourhoods where development has been built.

-The CIL Local Fund can be spent in a variety of ways for example improving the nearby community hall, providing new playground equipment at a local green space, upgrading walking and cycling routes to local schools, or enhancing local shopping parades.
+This could include, for example improving the nearby community hall, providing new playground equipment at a local green space, upgrading walking and cycling routes to local schools, or enhancing local shopping parades.

-In the rest of the Borough, which is divided in to four areas, (see the Panel Areas Map), the money will be retained by the Borough Council to be spent in the area in which it was generated, in consultation ward Councillors.
+In the rest of the Borough, which is divided in to four areas, (see the Panel Areas Map PDF), the money will be spent by the Borough Council in the area in which it was generated, in consultation ward Councillors.

 Telephone: 01737 276 178

-Community Infrastructure Levy Team
+Community Infrastructure Levy Team,

-Reigate and Banstead Borough Council
+Reigate and Banstead Borough Council,